sleep researchThe sleep stack: 7 supplements that actually work

 What Doesn't Work (Or Is Overhyped)

 ZMA (Zinc + Magnesium + B6 combination products): The research behind ZMA is almost entirely funded by the company that created it.
-Separate magnesium glycinate is superior to ZMA's magnesium oxide content, and zinc supplementation in men without deficiency shows no sleep benefit.
+Separate magnesium glycinate is superior to ZMA's magnesium oxide content.
+Zinc supplementation in men without deficiency shows no sleep benefit.
 Take magnesium glycinate and zinc separately if needed.

 High-dose melatonin (3mg, 5mg, 10mg): Addressed above.
 More is not better.
 The receptor system is exquisitely sensitive.